This image has an empty alt attribute; its file name is Andrew-Sonnekalb.jpeg

 In her free time, she enjoys reading, gardening, exploring other cultures, being in sunshine and water, and watching the Great British Bake Off.
 You can reach Elizabeth at [email protected]

 Ryan Marshall, M.Div.
-Ryan is the most recent addition to our team at Hope, and he brings nearly fifteen years of pastoral ministry experience to his work as a therapist.
-Having received his Master’s of Divinity from Gordon Conwell Theological Seminary in 2011, he knew it would be a great place to continue his education for this new season of his work as a therapist.
-Ryan is working on his Master’s of Arts in Counseling (‘24) and is serving at Hope as a Pre-Master’s Clinical Intern.
+MACO.
+Ryan brings nearly fifteen years of pastoral and chaplaincy experience to his work as a therapist.
+Having received his Master’s of Divinity from Gordon-Conwell Theological Seminary in 2011, he knew it would be a great place to continue his education for this new season of his work as a therapist.
+Ryan completed his Master’s of Arts in Counseling in May of 2024 and is serving at Hope as under supervision before licensure.

-Ryan brings warmth and compassion to the counseling relationship and is eager to work with people of all ages who are facing all kinds of challenges.
+Ryan brings warmth and compassion to the counseling relationship and is eager to work with clients from adolescence and up on relationship issues, anxiety, depression, and more.
 Emotionally Focused Therapy (EFT) and Acceptance and Commitment Therapy (ACT) are the most prominent influences on his eclectic approach, and because of his experience as a pastor and chaplain Ryan may be particularly helpful to clients looking to explore the integration of their faith and mental health.
 Ryan is equally committed to coming alongside clients for whom faith is not a priority or who may come from a different background.